Building Unified Monitoring with Amazon CloudWatch - Designing Metrics, Logs, and Alarms

 Build unified monitoring with the three pillars of metrics, logs, and alarms.
 This article covers interactive analysis with Logs Insights, high-precision notifications with composite alarms, and leveraging Embedded Metric Format.

-CloudWatch is a service that provides monitoring, log management, and alarms for AWS resources and applications.
+CloudWatch is a fully managed service that provides monitoring, log management, and alarms for AWS resources and applications.
 It delivers unified monitoring through three pillars: metrics (numerical data), logs (text data), and alarms (threshold notifications).
-You can collect application-specific indicators with custom metrics and perform interactive log analysis with Logs Insights.
+It automatically collects metrics from over 70 AWS services including EC2, Lambda, RDS, and DynamoDB, enabling basic monitoring without additional configuration.
+The free tier includes basic metric collection and 10 alarms, allowing small-scale environments to begin monitoring at no additional cost.

 Logs Insights and Contributor Insights

 CloudWatch Logs Insights is an interactive log analysis query engine that uses its own query language to search and aggregate log data.
 By combining commands such as fields, filter, stats, and sort, you can aggregate error logs, analyze latency distributions, and search for specific patterns.
-Query results can be pinned to dashboards for regular monitoring.
-Contributor Insights is a rule-based analysis feature that automatically identifies the top N contributors from log data, such as the API with the most errors or the IP address with the most requests.
+Automatic field detection extracts structured data from JSON-format logs, enabling easy aggregation and filtering.
+Metric filters record the occurrence count of specific log patterns as metrics, enabling real-time detection of error rate spikes.
+Contributor Insights automatically identifies the top N contributors from log data, such as the API with the most errors or the IP address with the most requests.
 Lambda Insights automatically collects performance metrics for serverless functions, including cold starts, memory utilization, and execution time.
 To deepen your operational monitoring expertise, specialized books on Amazon are a useful resource.

 CloudWatch Cost Optimization

 The main cost drivers for CloudWatch are custom metrics ($0.30/metric per month), log ingestion (approximately $0.50 per GB), and log storage (approximately $0.03 per GB per month).
+Basic metrics from EC2 and RDS are collected free of charge.
 Differentiate between standard resolution (60 seconds) and high resolution (1 second) for metrics, and limit high resolution to only the metrics that require it.
 Set retention periods per log group, such as 7 days for debug logs and 1 year for audit logs, to reduce storage costs.
-Use Embedded Metric Format (EMF) to automatically extract metrics from application logs, reducing PutMetricData API calls for custom metrics.
+Use Embedded Metric Format to automatically extract metrics from application logs, reducing PutMetricData API calls.
 Regularly review and clean up unnecessary metric filters and alarms.

 Summary